 The first programme for IMMA Screen presents works by six artists over six months.
 Including Helen Cammock, Phil Collins, Vivienne Dick, Kevin Gaffney, Isabel Nolan and Alanna O’Kelly.
 Links to the current and previous screenings are available in the ‘Explore More’ section below.

 In different ways, the selected works engage with performance and the role of the camera in the construction and mediation of identity.
-From Isabel Nolan’s humourous explorations of performed identity in Sloganeering 1-4 (2001), to Phil Collins’ confronting insight into the depiction of war victims by journalists in How to Make a Refugee (2000).
+From Isabel Nolan’s humourous explorations of performed identity in Sloganeering 1-4 (2001), to Phil Collins’ confronting insight into the depiction of war victims by journalists in how to make a refugee (1999).
 In thinking about the psychological implications of newly imposed physical distancing between ourselves and others, the programme invites a timely reflection on the power and politics of representation and the continuous fabrications of the self and the other.
 A number of these works, including Sanctuary/Wastelands (1994) by Alanna O’Kelly, also deal poignantly with ideas of loss and erasure.

 Please note this is archive content and may not display optimally.

 Welcome to IMMA.
 Our website may not work correctly in your browser.
 We only support IE 10+ (PC only), Chrome 60+, Firefox 55+, Safari (9+ Mac / 5+ PC).